Creating & Managing Vaults

 - Last rotated date

-Updating a Secret Value
+Updating a Vault Value

 When you need to rotate a key or update a credential: